Internet voting gains new appeal

 $2,500 per machine.

 The machines allow voters to vote out of their precinct.
-In Texas, for example,
+In Texas, for

-vice president of marketing.
+the company's vice president of marketing.

 DRE machines often are criticized for lacking paper ballots that can